chaos-mesh/website/docs/simulate-azure-chaos.md

     kubectl port-forward -n chaos-testing svc/chaos-dashboard 2333:2333
    ```

-   You can then access the dashboard via [`http://localhost:2333`](http://localhost:2333) in your browser.
+   Then you can access the dashboard via [`http://localhost:2333`](http://localhost:2333) in your browser.

 :::